garygcchiu/AWS-Serverless-Kickstarter/README.md

 # kickstarter-api

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.

+It is based on the [Hello World sample application by AWS](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-hello-world.html), with a few additions:

+- **Layers**: sample Utils [AWS Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) with `config-utils` to retrieve secrets (i.e. API keys) from [AWS Systems Manager (SSM) Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html), and a sample `google-utils` service for consuming an external API to be used be multiple Lambdas.
+- **Streamlined Deployment & Development Commands**: Simply run `npm run dev` to start a local API, or `npm run deployDev|Staging|Prod` to deploy a [CloudFormation Stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html) for an environment.
+- **GitHub Actions CI/CD**: Workflow added to automatically deploy a prod application stack upon merging a PR to `master`.
+Easily replicable for automatically deploy to a staging or dev environment.
+- **Separate CloudFormation Stacks For Each Environment**

 It includes the following files and folders.

-- hello-world - Code for the application's Lambda function.
+- `src/sample` - Code for the application's Lambda function.
-- events - Invocation events that you can use to invoke the function.
+- `src/sample/events` - Invocation events that you can use to invoke the function.
-- hello-world/tests - Unit tests for the application code.
+- `src/sample/tests` - Unit tests for the application code.
-- template.yaml - A template that defines the application's AWS resources.
+- `template.yaml` - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.